The Early Years

 • Gross Motor

 Physical and sensory experiences are vital in developing children’s co-ordination, strength, spatial awareness, agility, balance, stability, and all-round development.
 At Lakeside, the children have access to the indoor and outdoor environment and a range of resources to support both gross and fine motor development as well as weekly PE sessions.
+During our PE lessons we follow the Get Set 4 PE scheme to support physical education in the early years.
+To promote children’s gross and fine motor skills we follow the programme Squiggle While you Wiggle in both Nursery and Reception.
+This programme builds the foundations for pre-writing skills, developing both gross and fine motor movements.

 Alongside these three prime areas, there are four specific areas for learning.
-These help strengthen and apply the prime areas.

 • Word Reading